IainStyles/Knowledge-Engineering-2025/Assessment/ECS8052 Assessment 2.md

 | Evaluation and analysis of results and findings    | 3/10 |
 | Quality, clarity, and efficiency of code           | 2/10 |

-**Submissions that include non-running code (after installing necessary dependencies from `requirements.txt`) will receive a 20 mark deduction.**
+**Submissions that include non-running code (after installing necessary dependencies from `requirements.txt` or equivalent `YAML` file) will receive a 20 mark deduction.**